neos-modding-group/NeosModLoader/README.md

 4. Add the following to Neos's [launch options](https://wiki.neos.com/Command_Line_Arguments): `-LoadAssembly Libraries\NeosModLoader.dll`, substituting the path for wherever you put `NeosModLoader.dll`.
 5. Start the game.
 If you want to verify that NeosModLoader is working you can check the Neos logs. (`C:\Program Files (x86)\Steam\steamapps\common\NeosVR\Logs`).
 The modloader adds some very obvious logs on startup, and if they're missing something has gone wrong.
 Here is an [example log file](doc/example_log.log) where everything worked correctly.

+If NeosModLoader isn't working after following those steps, take a look at our [troubleshooting page](doc/troubleshooting.md).

 ### Example Directory Structure
 Your Neos directory should now look similar to the following.
 Files not related to modding are not shown.